-Standing in our truth is about being honest with our intentions, values, projections, resistances and projections.
+Standing in our truth is about being honest with our intentions, values, fears, desires, and resistances.
 Being truthful to ourselves requires courage.
 You see, the thing about truth is that once we admit it to ourselves, we’ll have to make a decision – and oh, how much we actually hate making decisions which change our lives, in a fundamental, scary unknown way.

 And then there’s another thing.
-Once you step into one truth and make the first decision, then you just can’t go back and will be forced to make a whole bunch of other decisions (just as hard) that would take you on a scary unknown ride – which usually means starting from the bottom.
-Or letting go of yet another identity like a career, job status, marriage, relationship, friends, etcetera.
-There just comes a time when our own body starts rebelling because we just can’t live in lies; listen to your body and understand its language with you.
+Once you step into one truth and make the first decision, then you just can’t go back to the past and you’ll be forced to make a whole bunch of other decisions (just as hard) that would take you on a scary unknown ride – which usually means starting from the bottom – or letting go of yet another identity like a career, job status, marriage, relationship, friends, dreams, etcetera.
+But there just comes a time when our own body starts rebelling because we just can’t live in lies; listen to your body and understand its language with you.

 These are hard decisions.
 The thing about change is – we usually want “the other”, thing or person, to change, not we to change.
 Because this means we have to make a decision, which means personal accountability and responsibility.

 There is uncertainty with admitting our truths.
 In a way, we renounce the security of our known life; of the familiar roles we have built but have now ran their course.
-We are forced to set aside the masks that keep us safe, and see ourselves with clarity; see not the others, but see ourselves.
+We are forced to set aside the masks that keep us safe, and see ourselves with clarity.
 If we are not happy in a situation, why are we staying in it?
 What kind of story are we re-playing?
 Behind what role are we hiding just to feel a false sense of security?